 (v) The extent to which ecosystem functions may be altered by the impact; and

-(vi) The timing and duration of the impact relative to the period in which a species needs the habitat during one or more of its life history stages affected for its long survival. (c) The Identification of measures envisaged to prevent, minimize control, mitigate [or, if possible, offset] and manage Environmental Effects and risks to as low as reasonably practicable, while within acceptable levels in accordance with environmental Standards,
+(vi) The timing and duration of the impact relative to the period in which a species needs the habitat during one or more of its life history stages affected for its long survival.]

+(c) The Identification of measures envisaged to monitor, prevent, minimize control, mitigate [] and manage Environmental Effects and risks to as low as reasonably practicable, while within acceptable levels in accordance with environmental Standards, including through the development of an Environmental Management and Monitoring Plan,

 (d) The Identification of measures envisaged to remediate, restore, rehabilitate (where possible) the Marine Environment, including through the development and preparation of an Environmental Management and Monitoring Plan,

-(e) An analysis of reasonable alternatives to the planned activity under the jurisdiction or control of a State Party, including the no-action alternative,
+(e) An analysis of reasonable alternatives to the planned activity , including the no-action alternative,

-(f) The preparation and submission to the Authority of Environmental Impact Statement to document and report the results of the Environmental Impact Assessment in accordance with Regulation 47bis, the applicable Standards and taking into account the relevant Guidelines,
+(f) The preparation and submission to the Authority of an Environmental Impact Statement to document and report the results of the Environmental Impact Assessment in accordance with Regulation 47bis, the applicable Standards and taking into account the relevant Guidelines,

 (g) Publication and review by the Commission of the Environmental Impact Statement, and publication of the report and recommendation by the Commission to the Council pursuant to Regulations 11 – 15.